andersfischernielsen/DriveIT/documentation/handin readme/README.md

 Windows Client
 ==============
 - Included in this .zip file is the compiled binary for the DriveIT Windows Client.
-- Running “DriveIT.exe” will launch the client.
+- Running “DriveIT.WindowsClient.exe” will launch the client.

 Compiling Yourself
 ==============
 If you wish to compile the either client yourself, the complete source code for the entire DriveIT system has been attached as well.

-- Double clicking on “DriveIT.sln” will open the solution in Visual Studio, where the DriveIT Windows Client and DriveIT Web Client can be set as Startup Project and compiled.
+- Double clicking on “DriveIT.sln” will open the solution in Visual Studio, where the DriveIT Windows Client and DriveIT Web can be set as the Startup Project and compiled.
 - Compiling the DriveIT Windows Client in Debug Mode will make the DriveIT Windows Client run on a database hosted locally.
 - Compiling the DriveIT Windows Client in Release Mode will make the DriveIT Windows Client run on the production database hosted on Microsoft Azure (the same on that the .exe is running on).
-- Running the DriveIT Web Client using Visual Studio will make the web client run locally.
+- Running the DriveIT Web Project using Visual Studio will make the web client run locally.